12 Industrials Stocks Moving In Friday's Pre-Market Session - Benzinga

 Gainers

-- CEA Industries CEAD stock moved upwards by 9.64% to $1.25.
-The market value of their outstanding shares is at $9.7 million.
+- FGI Industries FGI stock moved upwards by 8.22% to $2.5.
+The market value of their outstanding shares is at $30.1 million.

+- TuSimple Hldgs TSP stock increased by 7.79% to $8.85.
+The market value of their outstanding shares is at $1.9 billion.

 Losers

-- TuSimple Hldgs TSP shares decreased by 3.7% to $8.6.
-The market value of their outstanding shares is at $1.9 billion.
+- Guardforce AI Co GFAI stock decreased by 3.26% to $0.5.
+The market value of their outstanding shares is at $20.6 million.
 See Also: www.benzinga.com/money/best-industrials-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.